cometbft/cometbft/spec/p2p/reactor/README.md

   a reactor.
   In other words, the interaction of the p2p layer with the protocol layer (bottom-up).

-- [API for Reactors](./p2p-api.md): documents the interface provided by the p2p layer to the reactors, through the `Switch` and `Peer` abstractions.
+- [P2P API](./p2p-api.md): documents the interface provided by the p2p
+  layer to the reactors, through the `Switch` and `Peer` abstractions.
   In other words, the interaction of the protocol layer with the p2p layer (top-down).